Refined Glycerine Soya Based

 The soybean oil is deacidified by solvent extraction method.
 The oil is mixed in methanol and agitated for further mixing.
 The existing free fatty acid in the oil will dissolve readily in methanol and decrease the concentration in the oil.
 As free fatty acid is the cause of the oxidation and unpleasant scent of the oil, it is important to remove the unnecessary free fatty acid in soybean oil.

 The deacidified soybean oil is broken down via hydrolysis.
-The process requires water to seperate the chains of triglycerides into glycerol/glycerine and fatty acid under high temperature and pressure.
-Hence, glycerine becomes available for extraction in this step.
+The process requires water to separate the chains of triglycerides into glycerol/glycerin and fatty acid under high temperature and pressure.
+Hence, glycerin becomes available for extraction in this step.

-The mixture of glycerine and chain of fatty acids is further refined by distillation.
-The oil mixture is distilled to separate the fatty acids from the desired glycerine.
+The mixture of glycerin and chain of fatty acids is further refined by distillation.
+The oil mixture is distilled to separate the fatty acids from the desired glycerin.
 The distillation column is heated to reach glycerin’s boiling point.
-Glycerine has lower boiling point; hence, glycerine will evaporate leaving fatty acid as liquid in the column.
+Glycerin has a lower boiling point; hence, glycerin will evaporate leaving fatty acid as a liquid in the column.

-The glycerine extraction is not completed since methanol is still present from the deacidification process; therefore, evaporating the methanol from the glycerine is required to produce a readily refined glycerine.
+The glycerin extraction is not completed since methanol is still present from the deacidification process; therefore, evaporating the methanol from the glycerin is required to produce readily refined glycerin.